Southport stabbings suspect due to appear in court | ITV News

 The 18-year-old accused of killing three children in a knife attack at a Taylor Swift-themed dance class is due to appear in court.

-He is due to appear at Liverpool Crown Court for a plea and trial preparation hearing on Wednesday afternoon.
+He is due to appear at Liverpool Crown Court for a plea and trial preparation hearing on Wednesday, 13 November.

 The teenager is charged with the attempted murder of eight other children, who cannot be named for legal reasons, instructor Leanne Lucas and businessman John Hayes.